 Dr. Haili Ma

-- Position: International Director and Lecturer in Performance and Creative Economy
+- Position: Associate Professor in Performance and Creative Economy, International Director

 - Areas of expertise: Intangible cultural heritage/Chinese opera; Chinese cultural and creative industries/cultural policy; Creative economy in global contexts

 - Phone: +44(0)113 343 9847

 My research focuses on Intangible cultural heritage/Chinese opera, Chinese cultural and creative industries, cultural policy and creative economy in global contexts.
 I am particularly interested in the evolution of traditional art forms and the distinctive role of artists in generating sustainable political socio-economic development.